QtSignalProcessing/LocoTracker/README.md

 Youtube link of the snapshot of this program: https://www.youtube.com/watch?v=PF2FALawKV0

-The user mannual of the program will be available soon.
+User mannual of the program will be available soon.